material-motion/material-motion/specifications/life_of_a_transition.md

 An instance of this type might be lazily available for any transition on our platform.

+> *Platform-specific example*: iOS
+>
-> On iOS each view controller might have its own transition controller.
+> Each view controller might have its own transition controller.
 This transition controller governs the present/dismiss transitions of that particular view controller.
 >
 >     viewController.transitionController